AndreBtt/Computsal-API/api/components/match/README.md

         },...
     ]
     ```
 * time type is a string in the follow format "HH:MM:SS" where HH is hour, MM is minutes and SS seconds
+* matches are sorted by time if they don't have time seted yet, it will be sorted by type

 ## Update next matches